Homelessness

 - Increased Medicaid eligibility, expanded home- and community-based services, and case management for people experiencing homelessness

-- Social justice policy recommendations: permanent affordable housing, foreclosure and homelessness prevention, increased funds for HUD McKinney-Vento programs (emergency, transitional, and permanent housing) and National Housing Trust Fund, rural homeless assistance, universal health care, universal basic income, employment/workforce services, prevention of hate crimes against the homeless, decriminalization of homelessness
+- Social justice policy recommendations: permanent affordable housing; foreclosure and homelessness prevention; increased funds for HUD McKinney-Vento programs (emergency, transitional, and permanent housing) and National Housing Trust Fund, rural homeless assistance, universal health care, universal livable income, employment/workforce services; prevention of hate crimes against the homeless; decriminalization of homelessness

 Commonly Associated Conditions